FuZhongyuan/AgentLaboratory-fzy/README.md

 #### [Tip #4] 🈯 If you are running in a language other than English 🈲

-If you are running fzy Agent in a language other than English, no problem, just make sure to provide a language flag to the agents to perform research in your preferred language.
-Note that we have not extensively studied running fzy Agent in other languages, so be sure to report any problems you encounter.
+If you are running fzy Report Agent in a language other than English, no problem, just make sure to provide a language flag to the agents to perform research in your preferred language.
+Note that we have not extensively studied running fzy Report Agent in other languages, so be sure to report any problems you encounter.

 For example, if you are running in Chinese set the language in the yaml: